gilt/kairos/README.md

       }
     );

-### Real-Life Use Case Example
+### Real-Life Example

 At Gilt, we wrap Kairos with our own logic to prevent overlapping time frames and provide formatting.
-This example shows what we use Kairos for, but not how we implement it in our own codebase.
+So, the following example shows what we use Kairos for, but not how we actually implement it in our own codebase.

     // Creates several frames, with explicit non-overlapping begin and end
     // times.
 The ones that tick will be used for countdown clocks.